Lguyogiro/Neural_Orthography_Normalization_for_Nahuatl/README.md

 | MTT_orig      | 0.97  | 0.88       |
 | xtra_spa      | 0.97  | 0.89      |
 | MTT_xtra_spa      | 0.97  |**0.9**      |

+### Analysis and Concluding Remarks
+Using only the original data, multi-task training didn't have much effect.
+This could likely be due to the label skew in the data, sicne only 15% of the words are Spanish.
+When adding the extra Spanish words, the classification-based multi-task training method improved the accuracy on Spanish words by 2 percentage points with only a 1-point drop in overall accuracy comparing to the original experiment (no MTT, no extra data).